telerik/winforms-docs/ganttview/timeline/timeline-views.md

 All built-in views can be found in the *TimeRange* enumeration.
 Here are the different views offered by __RadGanttView__ out-of-the-box:

+>important The RadGanttView.GanttViewElement.**GraphicalViewElement** exposes the **OnePixelTime** property.
+This property determines how much time a single pixel represents.
+The time line views vary from years to quarter hours and depending on the chosen view one needs to set an appropriate **OnePixelTime**.

 * __TimeRange.Week__ : Each element of the upper row represents one week.
 The elements on the lower row represent days.

 {{source=..\SamplesCS\GanttView\TimelineViews\GanttTimelineViews.cs region=TimeRangeWeek}}